 I see you too, my Grandma Clara, long before your heart and spirit were broken: your arms full of freshly-cut lilacs, and you a vision of absolute loveliness, so full of life and spirit, walking along the sidewalk beside Davenport Road to a friend’s house on a bright and warm spring day.
 You were born to love and be loved.
 How could any man neglect or abandon such a woman?

-Men are such fools, and he most of all, the one who put his reputation ahead of your great love, a love that would have been written in the stars.
+Men are such fools, and he most of all: the one who was so famous in his time, the one who walked ‘In his steps,’ who meant well, I suppose, but ultimately put his blessed reputation ahead of your great love, a love that could have been written in the stars.

 Or did he not abandon you, not entirely?
 Who was Mr. Fox, after all?
 And why did you choose to be buried with that name?
 So many questions still.
 I wish I knew.